Click the links below to view information about activities for this park.

 Picnic shelters may be used on a first-come basis or, to ensure availability, reserved for a fee.

-Swimming: Follow a short path from Parking Lot #2, through the Main Picnic Area, to the designated swimming area.
+Swimming: Follow a short path from the last two parking lots, through the main picnic area, to the designated swimming area.
 A sandy beach offers access to the shallow waters of the Pamlico River.
-The swimming area is open from Memorial Day to Labor Day free of charge.
+The swimming area is open from Memorial Day to Labor Day, free of charge.
 Please be aware that there are no lifeguards on duty.
+Water shoes are recommended.